 The following diagrams present road maps for the web site.
 There are two major subdivisions of the site, the Corporate Pages and the Architecture.

-Architecture for
+| Architecture for

-| The Architecture addresses best practices for
+Transaction Management | | The Architecture addresses best practices for

 the design and development of application systems